aimeos/aimeos-docs/src/providers/service/unittests.md

 # Direct status update

 Testing direct status updates involves retrieving the order and saving the modified order back to the database.
-To decouple the test from the database so no test data will be changed, you should make use of the stubbed *saveOrder()* method.
+To decouple the test from the database so no test data will be changed, you should make use of the stubbed *save()* method.

 ```php
 public function testUpdateSync()